cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 Seeing that [[Pelanil]] is at a loss for words given his grief, [[Rosevalda|Rose]] speaks up to assure him that they know they're ghosts and they're actually ok with it.
 The party talks to the children's ghosts who explain that their parents usually locked them away when they went to the basement to deal with the monster, but that the last time, no one came back for them, no matter how much they cried.

 They ask the party for help.
 The last time their mom went to the basement, she took their baby brother [[Walter]].
-They ask the players to help save [[Wal
+They ask the players to help save [[Walter]] and help their parents defeat the monster once and for all.

+The party agrees to help.
+When they ask where the basement is, [[Rosevalda|Rose]] points to a dollhouse in the corner of the room.

 ## Into the Dungeon